makersacademy/shop-manager-challenge/README.md

 Shop Manager Project
 =================

 This my solution for the solo project of the Makers bootcamp databases module (week 3 of the bootcamp).
+For this challenge, I was tasked with writing a small terminal program allowing the user to manage a shop database containing some items and orders.
+The user is able to list shop items, create items, list orders and create orders.

+The objectives of this module were to:

+- Design a database schema with at least two tables from a specification, including a one-to-many relationship between two tables, and create the schema in a database using SQL.
+- Use SQL to query a database to read data from one table or resulting of a join, create new records, update and delete.
+- Integrate a relational database to a program by test-driving classes which implement CRUD methods to send SQL queries to a database.
+Explain how your program communicates with the database by creating a sequence diagram.

-The challenge instructions are outlined below.
+This challenge supported me in achieving these objectives.
+The challenge instructions I followed are outlined below.

 Challenge:
 -------